Hypercubed/DEIVA/readme.md

 ### User-defined custom colors for symbols

 After searching and finding a symbol through the search box, the symbol appears as a label in the search box.
-Within this label, there is a counter which indicates how many features have been found and highlighted in the plot with this symbol.
+Within this label, there is a counter which indicates how many features have been found with this symbol.
 The counter has the same color as the symbol in the plot and the legend.
-Within the counter is a small down-arrow.
-Clicking on this arrow opens a color choose dialog.
+Clicking on counter opens a color chooser.
 This enables the user to define a custom color for any symbol.
-The colors are remebered for each symbol.
-For example, if the user finds a symbol, changes the color, deletes the symbol, and finally finds the symbol again, the last color assigned to this symbol is remembered.
+The colors are remembered for each symbol.
+For example, if the user finds a symbol, changes the color, deletes the symbol, and finally finds that symbol again, the last color assigned to this symbol is remembered.

 ### Features with more than one symbol assigned should be separated by semicolon to enable multi-find

 Symbols can also be found by clicking the symbol name in the table.
-If a feature is associated with two or more symbols separated by semicolons, all symbols added to search box as separate labels.
-The color assigned to the first symbol in the list is used for highlighting the respective feature.
+If a feature is associated with multiple symbols (separated by semicolons) all symbols are added to search box as separate labels.
+The color assigned to the first matching symbol in the search box is used for highlighting the respective feature.
 For example, a feature might be associated with the symbol "Kif1b;Cort".
 This means it belongs to the gene "Kif1b" as well as "Cort".
 When clicking on the symbol annotation "Kif1b;Cort" in the table, both gene symbols will be added to the search box as separate entities.
 Features annotated with "Kif1b" or "Cort" will be highlighted.
-Features annotated with multiple symbols including "Kif1b" or "Cort" (for example "Kif1b;Cort") will be highlighted separatedly in the same color as the first symbol in the compound string (in this case the color of Kif1b).
+Features annotated with multiple symbols including "Kif1b" or "Cort" (for example "Kif1b;Cort") will be highlighted separately in the same color as the first matching symbol in the search box.

 ## DEIVA input file format

 DEIVA accepts input files in two different input formats.
 Both input file formats are simple ASCII files containing a certain number of columns, either all tab- or comma-separated.
-Additional columns can be added as the user sees fit and are included in the table and can therefore be searched and sorted by, but have no effect on plot rendering.
+Additional columns can be added as the user sees fit and are included in the table and can, therefore, be searched and sorted by, but have no effect on plot rendering.
 We refer to the two possible input file formats as the "DESeq2 flavour" and the "edgeR flavour".
 This alludes to the fact that these input file formats can be generated most easily when the differential gene expression test has been done with DESeq2 or edgeR respectively.
-However, DEIVA is on no way specific to DESeq2 or edgeR; the reason why the input file formats of DEIVA are designed in a way to ease working with these two packages is entirely for convenience and because we assume that DESeq2 and edgeR are maybe the most popular packages for differential gene expression testing.
+However, DEIVA is in no way specific to DESeq2 or edgeR; the input file formats of DEIVA are designed in a way to ease working with these two packages as we assume that DESeq2 and edgeR are the most popular packages for differential gene expression testing.

 Please keep in mind that neither DESeq2 nor edgeR have an "output format" as such, the exact format in which you write the resulting tables to disk depends on which function in R you use.

-The number of required columns are six for the DESeq2 flavour and seven for the edgeR flavour.
+The number of required columns are six for the DESeq2 flavor and seven for the edgeR flavor.

 ### DESeq2 flavor